ranjeshfaethm/pg-docker-env/README.md

 # pg-docker-env
-pg-docker-env is a repo to setup docker image of postgres on local environment
+pg-docker-env is a repo to setup and run docker image of postgres on local environment

 ### running postgres in docker
 On root for initial build and start